 The upland swamp groundwater performance indicator has been exceeded at Swamp 20 since 2012.
 Swamp 20 substrate water levels changed from being permanently saturated to being periodically saturated as a result of the passing of Longwall 21 (Chart 48 and Appendices C1 and C2).
-During the reporting period, rainfall events in February and July 2020 saw the substrate piezometer return briefly to within the two standard deviation range, however, water levels decreased below the two standard deviation limit shortly after both events.
+Rainfall events in 2020 and 2021 saw short-term increases in the water levels.
+During the current reporting period both swamps water levels were concordant with rainfall, both experiencing upward trends due to October 2022 rainfall, with downward trends during dryer months.

-A mining effect to the substrate water levels of Swamp 28 (overlying Longwall 24) was identified in 2016 based on the incomplete recovery of substrate water levels following rainfall events (Chart 48 and Appendices C1 and C2).
+A mining effect to the substrate water levels of Swamp 28 (overlying Longwall 24) was identified in 2016 based on the incomplete recovery of substrate water levels following rainfall events (Chart 49 and Appendices C1 and C2).
 Swamp 28 is considered to have an impact from mining of Longwall 25, although no effect on swamp substrate water levels occurred when Longwall 24 passed directly beneath the monitoring site (Appendices C1 and C2).
-The substrate piezometer at Swamp 28 returned to dry conditions from September 2017, remaining so until the end of December 2019, as did the two control swamp piezometers (Swamps 137a and 137b; Chart 48).
+The substrate piezometer at Swamp 28 returned to dry conditions from September 2017, remaining so until the end of December 2019, as did the two control swamp piezometers (Swamps 137a and 137b; Chart 49).
 With the large rain in February 2020, the water level in both the substrate and the shallow piezometer recovered.
-The substrate recorded saturated conditions until the end of the reporting period in December 2020.
+The substrate piezometer was below the $-2\sigma$ level during January and February 2021 and then responded to rainfall in March 2021 and remained above the $-2\sigma$ level until September 2021; the same behaviour was recorded in both control swamps during this period.
+Groundwater levels in Swamp 28 and the control swamps responded towards the end of 2021 and consistently sit above the $-2\sigma$ limit throughout 2022.
+Both piezometers appear responsive to rainfall and fluctuate accordingly.